ebeneliason/easy-pattern/README.md

 #### `bgColor`

-The color to use as a background when rendering a dither pattern or a pattern with an alpha channel.
+The color to use as a background when rendering a dither pattern (or a pattern with an alpha channel, although in that case the background color could be baked into the pattern itself, without alpha).
 Patterns are rendered with transparency by default, but this can be used to make them opaque.

 Default: `playdate.graphics.kColorClear`